lnarmour/alphaz-user-image/readme.md

 ## Run AlphaZ from a docker container

 This process details how to run an Eclipse instance from within a docker container.
-The image `narmour/alphaz-user-image` is built daily:
+The image `narmour/alphaz-user-image` is built daily with Travis CI:

 [![Build Status](https://travis-ci.org/lnarmour/alphaz-user-image.svg?branch=master)](https://travis-ci.org/lnarmour/alphaz-user-image)

 > **NOTE**: You need root/administrator privileges to do the following.
 These steps have only been tested on Mac and Linux but the concepts still hold true for Windows.